AmbassadorGraveyard/ambassador-android-sdk/README.md

 // STEP FOUR: Build the object into a ConversionParameters object.
 ConversionParameters conversionParameters = builder.build();

-// (Also: you can chain the builder methods which is way easier) conversionParameters = new ConversionParameters.Builder()
+// Note: Chaining the methods offer a much more convenient way of building a conversion conversionParameters = new ConversionParameters.Builder()
         .setRevenue(10)
         .setCampaign(101)